smartemission/docker-se-stetl/README.md

 All ETL processes are invoked using the same [SE Stetl Docker image](Dockerfile).
 They can be scheduled via Kubernetes or `cron`.

+The Docker Image is hosted as: [smartemission/se-stetl at DockerHub](https://hub.docker.com/r/smartemission/se-stetl/).

 The main ETL is multi-step as follows.

 ## Step 1: Harvesters - Fetching raw sensor data